JustCallMeDHoffryn/FFXI-Free-SW-Distro/README.md

 All software is FREE, NEVER let anyone charge you for it, and please never charge anyone else for it.

 All Software is "as is" and while I do my best to prouduce bug free software, this is the real world so "caveat emptor", it is probably worth exactly what you paid for it.

+AI-1P ..
+All In One Place, visual information tool

+AAG ..
+At A Glance, visual inventory tool